About the Journal

 studies, history, language and linguistics, literature,

-studies, and sociology.
-All authors should take care to address
+All authors should take care to address the interests of our

 that reach beyond individual research specialties.